 The other morning I sat down to map out my perfect day.
-I won’t bore you with all the minute details but one part of my perfect day is sitting down with a friend or stranger over a cup of decaf (no more coffee for me – I’m 3 months sober) and having a really meaningful conversation.
+I won’t bore you with all the minute details but one part of my perfect day is sitting down with a friend or stranger over a cup of coffee and having really meaningful conversations.

-Meaningful conversations to me are where the other person shares ideas, thoughts, stories, and theories about life and their experiences that get me to see past my own personal biasis – not necessarily to change them but to get me to evaluate and think about them.
-Hopefully I can do the same for them.
+Meaningful conversations to me are where the other person shares ideas, thoughts, stories, and theories about life and their experiences that get me to see past my own personal biases – not necessarily to change them but to get me to evaluate and think about them.
+Hopefully, I can do the same for them.

 But that’s just me.
 What do you look for in a good conversation?